 - 1/2 a bottle white wine

-- 3/4 cup heavy cream (180 ml)
+- 3/4 cup heavy cream, (180 ml)

-- parsley for garnish
+- parsley, for garnish

-- 2 tbsp olive oil (30 ml)
+- 2 tbsp olive oil, (30 ml)

-- French bread to serve with
+- French bread, to serve with

-Pat dry the chicken pieces, then salt and pepper both sides of each piece of chicken.
+- Pat dry the chicken pieces, then salt and pepper both sides of each piece of chicken.

-- Add a tablespoon of olive oil.
+- Add a tablespoon of olive oil to the pan.
 Add the chicken to the pan, skin-side down first, cooking each side for about 4-5 minutes over medium heat or until the chicken is nicely browned and crisp.
 Remove the chicken from the pan.

-Add another tablespoon of oil to the pan along with the diced onion.
+- Add another tablespoon of oil to the pan along with the diced onion.
 Sauté over medium-low heat for a few minutes, until the onion is translucent and softened.
 Add the garlic slices and sauté for another 30 seconds.
 Pour in a splash of white wine (about 1 heaping tablespoon) so that you can deglaze the pan, using a wooden spoon to scrape up any bacon bits stuck to the pan.

-Add the chicken back into the pan, along with the sliced carrots, and about half a bottle of white wine.
+- Add the chicken back into the pan, along with the sliced carrots, and about half a bottle of white wine.
 The wine should reach just up to the tops of the chicken pieces, but the chicken should not be fully submerged to the point that you can't see the top of the chicken.
 Place a lid on the pan and cook over medium-low heat for 35 minutes.

-Garnish the dish with fresh chopped parsley and serve with a side of crusty French bread.
+- Garnish the dish with fresh chopped parsley and serve with a side of crusty French bread.